LostTeku/Reingekekst-Plugin/README.md

 /tnt [player] | keks.tnt | Spawns a tnt-block over the player.
 The player will get damage from it, when the player doesn't move quickly.
 /starve [player] | keks.starve | The foodbar of the player will be set to 0.
 The player has to eat something, otherwise he will suffer damage.
 /fire [player] [duration in seconds] | keks.fire | Ignites the target-player.
 Will deal damage to him.
+/stick [id] | keks.stick | Gets the player a stick.
+IDs: 1 is a fireball-spawning stick, 2 is a monster-spawn-stick and 3 will create explosions!
+Just left-click one of these and u will see!

 Nearly all command-effects on target-players can be cleared when the command is typed again.